Research and development

 County Barn Owl surveys

 The most intensively surveyed areas in the whole of the UK are Devon (where the Barn Owl Trust is based) and Cornwall (a neighbouring county).
-Each county has now been surveyed twice: Devon in 1993 & 2003, and Cornwall in 1994 & 2004.
-The aim of each survey was to establish the number and distribution of known sites where Barn Owls were breeding or roosting and consisted of rechecking all the sites where Barn Owls had been recorded during the previous ten years.
+Each county has been surveyed twice: Devon in 1993 & 2003, and Cornwall in 1994 & 2004 (plus the current 2013 Devon Suvey).
+These surveys consist of rechecking all the sites where Barn Owls have been recorded during the previous ten years so we can establish where the birds are currently breeding or roosting.
+They also serve as a vital population health-check; enabling us to identify sites under threat and target future conservation work to where it is most needed.

-After the second Devon survey, we were able to quantify changes in the number of known roost and nest sites in each local authority district as an aid to assessing the usefulness of the district Barn Owl Schemes we had carried out between 1997 and 2002.
+After the second Devon survey, we were able to quantify changes in the number of known roost and nest sites in each local authority district as an aid to assessing the usefulness of the district Barn Owl Schemes we had carried out.
 Fortunately the results showed that the county population estimate had gone up by 37% and that most of the increase was in the areas where we'd done most of our conservation work!

-Just to give you some idea of the scale of these surveys, in one calendar year in Devon we checked 1,176 sites!
+Just to give you some idea of the scale of these surveys, in 2003 in Devon we checked 1,176 sites!
+The current 2013 Devon Barn Owl Survey aims to check even more; 1,234!

 Population monitoring and BTO ringing